Logiqx/gps-details/docs/devices/garmin/fonts/README.md

 The live screen is the same on the four rightmost watches.
-The font of the fenix 7 is quite different to the other watches.
+The live speeds on the fenix 7 are very different to the other watches.

 ![img](img/20260410_142006.jpg)

 Top results are the same on the four rightmost watches.
-The fenix 7 on the left is subtly different to the other watches.
+The fenix 7 on the left is quite different to the other watches.

 ![img](img/20260410_142028.jpg)

 Top results are the same on the four rightmost watches.
-The fenix 7 on the left is subtly different to the other watches.
+The fenix 7 on the left is quite different to the other watches.

 ![img](img/20260410_142048.jpg)